2mol/juricho.me/content/_index.md

 ## woodworking

 I like making furniture.
-This is where I will gradually put plans, photos, and build instructions of the more interesting projects.
+This is where I will gradually put plans, and photos of the more interesting projects.

 - [Züri Dësch - The Zurich couch table](/zurich-table)